jib1337/AutoRecon/README.md

 ## jib1337 fork
 ### Changes
 - Nmap full scan goes straight into terminal when done, no "found service" messages
-- Config changes disabling long dirbusting, timeouts on some commands and changing defaults to scan 1 hosts at a time with 5 max scans
+- Config changes disabling commands that can take ages and changing defaults to scan 1 hosts at a time with 5 max service scans
 - Cherrytree files automatically get dropped on the desktop after a host has been scanned, destination can be changed via argument
-- A machine name can be assigned which will be used to create the cherrytree file using colon seperation.
+- Using colon seperation, a machine name can be assigned which will be used to create the cherrytree file
-	- eg:`autorecon 127.0.0.1:localhost` will output the report as "localhost.ctd".
+	- eg:`autorecon 127.0.0.1:localhost` will output the report as "localhost.ctd"
-- Nmap uses sudo now
+- Some commands use sudo now (when appropriate)

 ### Notes
 - Make sure running user has sudo nopass perms